SijfWillem/knowledge-graph-store/README.md

 This will:
 - Build all Docker images
-- Start Neo4j, Backend, and Frontend
+- Start Neo4j, LangFuse, Backend, and Frontend
 - Display access URLs

 ### 3. Access